MaartenGr/BERTopic/docs/getting started/visualization/visualization.md

 <iframe src="probabilities.html" style="width:1000px; height: 500px; border: 0px;""></iframe>

+!!! note
-**NOTE**: The distribution of the probabilities does not give an indication to the distribution of the frequencies of topics across a document.
+    The distribution of the probabilities does not give an indication to the distribution of the frequencies of topics across a document.
 It merely shows how confident BERTopic is that certain topics can be found in a document.